“Surfin’ U.S.A.” - The Beach Boys

 “Summer Of ‘69” - Bryan Adams

 Who doesn’t know the words to this iconic tribute to one of the finest summers in history?
-Bryan Adams reminisces about meeting a summertime sweetheart and the “best days of our lives” in this timeless classic.
+Bryan Adams reminisces about meeting a summertime sweetheart and the “best days of our life” in this timeless classic.

 “Summertime Boy” - Seasick Steve

+We’re all summertime boys at heart.
 Who doesn’t want to spend the summer on the beach, chilling, surfing and sunning it up?
 Seasick Steve sums up our feelings once the sun comes out with this bubbly track.

 “Dear Summer” - Memphis Bleek feat.
 Jay Z